-Here you'll find a set of pictures I've taken myself featuring HP calculators from my own personal collection, together with useful details and my (hopefully interesting) anecdotes and comments on each particular model, including links to relevant materials (Articles, Brochures, Challenges) previously uploaded by me to this very site.
-Enjoy!
+Here you'll find a set of pictures I've taken myself featuring HP calculators from my own personal collection, together with useful details and my (hopefully interesting) anecdotes and comments on each particular model, including links to relevant materials (Articles, Brochures, Challenges) previously uploaded by me to this site.

 This is my HP-10C, the simplest HP Voyager series' model and the last to be released back in 1982.
-After 37 years (as of 2019), it still looks and works great.
+After 40 years (as of 2022), it still looks and works great.

 Unbelievable quality for such modest unit and its very simplicity (just the one yellow prefix key) in the iconic landscape Voyager form factor make it a very appealing calc to behold, I know that I like it very much.
 And as it didn't sell well it's become a very rare vintage calc indeed, you'd be hard-pressed to find one in mint shape like the one shown above.